Year 3 Class

 The Year 3 class team includes the class teacher, Ms Kalisz and teaching assistant, Mrs Hartrick.

-During PPA (planning, preparation and assessment) time on a Thursday afternoon, Mrs Jeffrey will teach the class.
+During PPA (planning, preparation and assessment) time on a Tuesday afternoon, Mrs Budd and the PE coach teach the class.

 As always, if you have any questions let me know.